marckohlbrugge/wip-menubar/README.md

 ## Development
-During development two processes should running:
+During development two processes should be running:
 - `yarn render:start` start the development renderer server with hotreload.
 - `yarn main:start` start the development main process.

 Electron main process doesn't have hot reload functionality.
-App will be restarted after any changes in main process files.
+The app will be restarted after any changes in the main process files.
 ## Release
 - `APPLE_ID=foobar@example.com APPLE_ID_PASSWORD=foo-bar yarn release` to build apps for distribution.